Yashwantrao Chavan: Split in Congress

 The annual session of the Congress party was held in Bengaluru at the end of 1978.
 On this occasion, the party suffered a split, and two separate political parties emerged, namely Congress (Indira) and Congress (Urs).
 While the former was led by Indira Gandhi, the latter was led by Devaraj Urs, powerful Chief Minister of Mysore.
 The other important leaders who joined the Congress Urs were Dev Kant Baruah, Kasu Brahmananda Reddy, Sharad Pawar, A.K.
 Antony, Sarat Chandra Sinha, Priyaranjan Das Munshi and Yashwantrao Chavan.
 On the other side, Indira Gandhi's new party included leaders like Shankar Dayal Sharma, Umashankar Dikshit, Chidambaram Subramaniam, Kamruddin Ali Ahmad, Abdul Rehman Antulay and Gulabrao Patil.

 Yashwantrao Chavan's political career suffered a major setback following his decision to move away from Indira Gandhi.
 Devaraj Urs himself soon joined the Janata Party, following which the Congress(Urs) was renamed the Indian Congress (Socialist).
 Yeshwantrao was appointed as Home Minister and Deputy Prime Minister of India in the short-lived cabinet of Prime Minister Charan Singh in 1979.

 In the general elections of January 1980, Congress (I) won a majority in Parliament and came to power under the leadership of Indira Gandhi.
 In this election, Yashwantrao Chavan was the only candidate elected from Maharashtra as MP on a Congress(S) ticket.
 In 1981, Yashwantrao was allowed to return to the Indira-led Congress after a six-month wait.
 Critics at that time commented that the "Fence-sitter has come home to roost".

 In 1982, he was appointed the Chairman of the 8th Finance Commission of India.
 He died in 1984.

 Public office positions held

-Chaven held many important positions during a long and distinguished career.
+Chavan held many important positions during a long and distinguished career.
 These included: